Marsh Blue Violet is a small native violet of moist places, stemless, with a rosette of leaves beneath the flowering scape.

 Habitat: Marsh Blue Violet grows from a thick fleshy, horizontal rhizome and does not produce stolons.
 It is found in open or wooded areas that are moist.

 Names: One of the older names for this violet is V. obliqua.
 The genus Viola is the very old Latin word for sweet scented flowers.
 The species name, cucullata means 'hoodlike' referring to having sides curved inward resembling a hood.
-At one time this species was referred to as the 'hooded violet' perhaps a reference to the long side petals obsuring the throat.
-The author name for the plant classification - ‘Aiton’ is for William Aiton (1731-1793), Scottish botanist, who succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
+At one time this species was referred to as the 'hooded violet' perhaps a reference to the long side petals obscuring the throat.
+The author name for the plant classification - ‘Aiton’ is for William Aiton (1731-1793), Scottish botanist, who succeeded Philip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.

 Similar plant or comparisons:.
 Several stemless blue violets resemble the Marsh Blue Violet.
 V. selkirkii Selkirk's Violet, is blue but beardless.
-No other blue violet in this range has the swollen beard hairs.
+No other blue violet in this geographic range has the swollen beard hairs.
 If the hairs are thin and straight and there are no hairs on the sepal margins you probably have V. nephrophylla, the Northern Bog Violet which also has smooth leaves.
 If there are hairs on the sepal margins and the leaves are hairy and mostly rounded you probably have V. sororia, the Common or Woolly Blue Violet.
 If the leaves are 1.5 to 3x longer than wide check for V. sagittata.

 Above: Front and side view of the flower

 Below: 1st photo - the underside of the leaf - note the palmate vein pattern.
 2nd photo - The throat of the flower with the swollen hairs on the side petal and the beardless style.